community-libs/vaurien/docs/source/index.rst

 ========================

-Vaurien provides an HTTP server with a few APIs, which can be used to control the proxy and change its behavior on the fly.
+Vaurien provides an HTTP server with an API, which can be used to control the proxy and change its behavior on the fly.

 To activate it, use the `--http` option::